 This will be the third generation of HR-V, replacing the current second-generation model that has now been around for almost eight years.
-It's set to join the Honda range at around the same time as an all-new Civic, and both cars will make extensive use of Honda's latest hybrid technology.
-This 'e:HEV' drivetrain is already available in the current Honda Jazz supermini (which is hybrid-only) and Honda CR-V large SUV (which is becoming hybrid-only in 2021).
+It's expected to join the Honda range at around the same time as an all-new Civic, and both cars will make extensive use of Honda's latest hybrid technology.
+This 'e:HEV' drivetrain is already available in the current Honda Jazz supermini (which is hybrid-only) and Honda CR-V large SUV (which became hybrid-only for 2021).

 Honda's hybrid system pairs a 1.5-litre four-cylinder turbocharged petrol engine with a pair of electric motors and a small battery.
 With this system, the engine can drive the wheels directly, or it can be used to power the electric motors, while the battery can also send power to the motors to drive the wheels.
 The battery can also be topped up by the engine, or by energy harvested using a regenerative braking system.
 The HR-V hybrid is likely to have a power output somewhere between the smaller Jazz's 108bhp and the larger CR-V's 184bhp.

 On the outside, the new car gets a more upright front end than the outgoing car, sporting a bigger, body-coloured grille, new lights front and rear, plus plastic cladding and new wheels.